seifip/hive-notes/README.md

 Hive Notes is an internal company browser extension that lets your team attach tips and warnings to any web page.

-Notes are store privately in your company Airtable, so you're always in full control of your data.
+Notes are stored privately in your own company Airtable, so you're always in full control of your data.

 # Screenshots